ensingm2/SteamMonsterGameScript/README.md

 - **useMetalDetectorOnBossBelowPercent (default: 30):** Below this % percentage threshold, a Metal Detector will be used on a targeted boss
 - **seekHealingPercent (default: 20)** Below this % percentage threshold, script will swap to any lane that has a Healing powerup active
 - **useStealHealthAtPercent (default: 15):** % max hp at which to use the Steal Health Item
-- **rainingGoldClickMultiplier (default: 100):** CPS increased by this multiplier while Raining Gold is active (Server caps damage,  but not gold gained, so you can superClick here)

 ##Testing:
 If you would like to test the script, you have a few options